 Reports must be made to the Department of Social Services toll-free child abuse and neglect hotline (in Virginia: 800-552-7096) or to the local department of social services.
 The Department of Social Services provides an online list of local social services agencies; the abuse or neglect can be reported to the department of the county or city where the minor resides or where the abuse or neglect is believed to have occurred.

-If the individual suspecting the abuse or neglect has actual knowledge that the same matter has already been reported, he or she does not need to report.
+1. If you -- the person suspecting the abuse or neglect -- know (have actual knowledge) that the same matter has already been reported, you do not need to report.

 Good-faith reporters will be immune from any civil or criminal liability resulting from such report.